+In this section we include results from our performance measurements involving three brokers.
+We compared the performance of NaradaBrokering's reliable delivery algorithms with its best effort approach.
+Furthermore, for best effort, all entities/brokers within the system communicate using TCP, while in the reliable delivery approach all communications are based on UDP.
 The experimental setups are depicted Figure 5.
-The lines connecting entities signify the communication paths that exist between the entities; this could be a connection oriented protocol such as TCP or a connection less one such as UDP.
-The publishing/subscribing entities (hosted on the same machine to accounting for clock synchronizations and drifts), brokers and RDS are all hosted on separate machines (1GHz, 256MB RAM) with each processes running in a JRE-1.4 Sun VM.
+The lines connecting entities and brokers are communication paths that have been established.
+The publishing/subscribing entities (hosted on the same machine to account for clock synchronizations and drifts), brokers and RDS are all hosted on separate machines (1GHz, 256MB RAM) with each process running in a JRE-1.4 Sun VM.
 Currently, in the RDS we support flat-file and SQL based archival.
-The results reported here are for scheme where the RDS utilizes MySQL 4.0 for storage operations.
-We found that the archival overheads were between 4-6 milliseconds for payloads varying from 100 bytes to 10 KB.
+The results reported here are for scheme where the RDS utilizes MySQL-4.0 for storage operations.
+We found that the archival overheads were between 4-6 milliseconds for payloads varying from 100b-10 KB.